Airplane Scatter – Documentation v2.4b

 B1–B4Rotorcraft0.60–0.80×

 Key principle: A high score requires the aircraft to be above both horizon envelopes (inside the purple zone) and flying with the flattest possible elevation angle from both TX and RX simultaneously.
 An aircraft flying high above the horizon envelopes — even with perfect reflection geometry — will score low because the elevation angles become too steep for efficient scatter coupling into both antennas.
 Aircraft below either horizon envelope are rejected entirely and receive no score.
-From v2.2 onward, aircraft are additionally rejected if they fall outside the transmitter's antenna beam arc (hard gate using the beam data from the userlist).
+Aircraft are additionally rejected if they fall outside the transmitter's antenna beam arc (hard gate using the beam data from the userlist).

 Hard rejection gates (score = 0, aircraft not shown)